Learn my "mix and match method" for creating infinite vegan bento box lunch ideas that are budget-friendly, balanced, and perfect for school or work!

 I will also provide tips on how to pack vegan bento box lunches that are budget-friendly, balanced, delicious, and healthy.

-So whether you are a vegan yourself or you are looking for vegan-friendly meal ideas, read on for some great tips!
+So whether you are vegan, vegetarian or simply are looking for vegan-friendly bento lunch ideas, read on for some great tips!

 🍱 What is a bento box?